TAKEDA-Takashi/sfn-ai-local-test/docs/configuration-reference.md

 #### `"exact"` - Exact Match
 Path must match completely including order.

+#### `"includes"` - Consecutive Sequence Match
+States must appear consecutively in the specified order.
+When multiple sequences are specified (array of arrays), all sequences must be found consecutively in the execution path.

 **Map/Distributed Map State Handling**:
 Map and Distributed Map states themselves are recorded in the execution path, but individual iteration states executed internally are not recorded.
 Use dedicated fields (`mapExpectations`, `parallelExpectations`) for detailed verification of Map/Parallel states.